dobbelina/repository.dobbelina/README.md

 # Ultimate Whitecream
-Ultimate Whitecream addon update	Version 1.1.87
+Ultimate Whitecream addon update	Version 1.1.88

-Fixed: sxyprn(YourPorn)

-Fixed: JavWhores
+Fixed: BubbaPorn

-Improved: SpeedPorn

-Improved: MangoPorn

-Improved: PornsLand
+Account added to settings for PornTrex and JavWhores

+General maintenance

 All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12